rolandobrown/grow.github.io/source/_posts/2015-08-24-taking-care-of-business-with-a-little-rspec.markdown

 1. They inspire me
 2. They value learning (i.e., "find out what it means?" "a little RSpec?" "keep on trying?")
 3. They all understand something about Respect.

-If you want to go fast, go alone.
+4. They all understand: If you want to go fast, go alone.
 If you want to go far, go together.
-And don't forget about creative exploration over memorization of facts.
+6. And don't forget about creative exploration over memorization of facts.

+That's song.
+That's learning.
+That's programming.

 - Right?
 - Got it?